youkol/youkol-parent/README.md

 # youkol-parent
-The parent POM which has to be inherited by all youkol modules.
+youkol-parent is the youkol parent POM which has to be inherited by all youkol modules.